Memberships Experts Shop Join Now Login

 If you have experienced pelvic organ prolapse following birth, it is really normal and logical to be scared of how a second pregnancy or birth is going to impact your pelvic floor.
 You may feel a deep resistance to pushing or bearing down.
 You may wonder how your body is going to cope or whether all the hard work you’ve done to heal your body is just going to go to waste.

-However we wish to assure you that we know from the research that it really is the first birth that has the largest impact and risk of prolapse (9.7 fold risk), and that each subsequent birth carries only a further 1 fold increase in risk (Quiroz et al 2010)
+However, we wish to assure you that we know from the research that it really is the first birth that has the largest impact and risk of prolapse (9.7 fold risk) and that each subsequent birth carries only a further 1-fold increase in risk (Quiroz et al. 2010)

 When it comes to the choice of birth for your subsequent pregnancies, there is no right answer.
 It is a deeply personal choice and one that we recommend chatting through in-depth with your antenatal health care team and spending a lot of time considering what YOU most want.